Coxsackie B virus: Treatment and Prevention

 As of 2008, there is no well-accepted treatment for the Coxsackie B group of viruses.
 Palliative care is available, however, and patients with chest pain or stiffness of the neck should be examined for signs of cardiac or central nervous system involvement, respectively.
-Some measure of prevention can usually be achieved by basic sanitation on the part of food-service workers, though the viruses are highly contagious.
-Care should be taken in washing ones hands and in cleaning the body after swimming.
+Some prevention can usually be achieved with basic sanitation by food-service workers, though the viruses are highly contagious.
+Care should be taken in washing one's hands and in cleaning the body after swimming.
 In the event of Coxsackie-induced myocarditis or pericarditis, anti-inflammatories can be given to reduce damage to the heart muscle.